Decolonial Devotion

 This retreat is for artists, healers, organizers, spiritual seekers, and activists who live the intersections of Jewish and Muslim identity, lineage, and practice; are grounded in earth-honoring, justice-centered tradition; and seek space to rest, create, pray, and be in sacred community.

-Taking place at Casa Jazmin in Órgiva, southern Spain, Decolonial Devotion is also an invocation of the sacred traditions of Andalusia—a land once marked by convivencia, where Jewish, Muslim, and Christian communities coexisted, created, and dreamed together.
-Letting that time inspire us now as we stand in solidarity with Palestine.
-In that spirit, we gather to rekindle relationships across differences, to practice solidarity, and to imagine justice as a form of sacred living.
+Decolonial Devotion is also an invocation of the sacred traditions of Andalusia—a land once marked by convivencia, where Jewish, Muslim, and Christian communities coexisted, created, and dreamed together.
+That time inspires us now as we stand in solidarity with Palestine and gather to rekindle relationships across differences and to imagine justice as a form of sacred living.
 Through ritual, rest, learning, and creative expression, we open space for healing and transformation—attuning to the rhythms of body, land, and the divine.
+Our retreat flow includes spacious mornings gathering in prayer, afternoons in creative workshops and evenings in ritual, with topics including the Wonders of Whirling, the House of Grief, Voice as a Healing Instrument, Eating as Sacred Practice and more …

 Retreat themes include:

-Our gathering is woven by Hadar Cohen, Rawan Roshni, Medina Tenour Whiteman & Taya Mâ Shere, with sacred cuisine by Izzeldin Bukhari, and hosted by Ibrahim Bokharouss.
+Our gathering is co-facilitated by Hadar Cohen, Rawan Roshni & Medina Tenour Whiteman, with creation-weaving from Taya Mâ Shere, sacred cuisine by Izzeldin Bukhari, and hosted by Ibrahim Bokharouss and in collaboration with Malchut.

 Hadar Cohen is an Arab Jewish scholar, mystic, and artist whose work focuses on multi-religious spirituality, politics, social issues, and community building.
 She is the founder of Malchut, a spiritual skill-building school teaching Jewish mysticism and direct experience of God.
 She teaches and consults in a variety of settings and formats, from one-on-one coaching to online group classes and in-person retreats.
 Her podcast, Hadar’s Web, features community conversations on spirituality, healing, justice, and art.
 Hadar is a 10th-generation Jerusalemite with lineage roots also in Syria, Kurdistan, Iraq, and Iran.
 Subscribe to her Substack for access to her latest writings, offerings, and media appearances. @hadarcohen32